abhishekrajan917/test-theme/README.md

 * Product items/cards should be built from scratch, don't reuse the cards already built into the theme :)

 ## Test Submission
-Feel free to do this on your own dev store and it would be best if you create a branch from main and once you are done, create a pull request to main.
+Feel free to do this on your own dev store but we will provide a collaborator account access to a dev store already populated with products.
+I t would be best if you create a branch from main and once you are done, create a pull request to main.
 Let us know when it's ready to check out.

 Your PR can include an explanation for anything that might need some extra clarity.